Older Honda Theft Prevention

 Brake and clutch pedal locks come in various designs, but all work by preventing the pedal from being pressed, which can stop the vehicle from being started or shifted.
 They add an extra obstacle for thieves, though they aren’t as strong of a visual deterrent as steering wheel locks and are less convenient to use since they’re typically installed from outside the vehicle.
 (Read more about pedal locks here.)

-“Boots”/Wheel Locks and Similar Devices
+“Boots”/Wheel Locks

 You’ve probably seen cars get “booted” for parking violations, and similar wheel locks are available for personal use.
 They’re effective deterrents, but can be cumbersome for daily use, so they only make sense if you’re willing to use them consistently.
 Wheel locks add time, effort, and risk for a thief, making them a solid addition to other security measures, especially if the car will be left unattended for an extended period, such as during a vacation.
 (Read more about wheel locks here.)